strangerstudios/memberlite/languages/readme.md

 [translate.strangerstudios.com/projects/memberlite/](https://translate.strangerstudios.com/projects/memberlite/)

 > Note: `.po` and `.mo` files included here are optional/local backups or references.
-The primary and up-to-date source of translations is GlotPress.
+The primary and up-to-date source of translations is on our translation server.

 ## Contributing Translations